Your Pain Is Our Pleasure

-'at' refers to a (rather abstract) state something is in: "at rest" "at play" "at war" "at full height" "at your leisure" "at lunch" "at <state>"vs.'in' refers to an actual context or environment "in session", "inside" "in a war (zone)" "in the afternoon" "in <place in space or time>".
+'at' refers to a (rather abstract) state something is in: "at rest" "at play" "at war" "at full height" "at your leisure" "at lunch" "at "vs.'in' refers to an actual context or environment "in session", "inside" "in a war (zone)" "in the afternoon" "in ".

 for ex, if you find yourself at war, you have an enemy, while if you find yourself in a war, you might not be a participant.

 (note re below: one "plays chess" not 'at', or, "play at making/doing/etc...")